 - Withdrawing from social activities

-If you or your loved one has showed signs of suicide, there are a number of services available, including the 24/7 National Suicide Prevention Lifeline at 1 (800) 273-8255.
+If you or your loved one has shown signs of suicide, there are several services available, including the 988 Suicide & Crisis Lifeline.
 If you or a loved one is in a life-threatening situation, it’s important to call emergency services immediately.

 Other Ways to Help a Bipolar Person

-Beyond the specifics with manic and depressive episodes, there are also other ways you can help someone with bipolar disorder:
+Beyond the specifics of manic and depressive episodes, there are also other ways you can help someone with bipolar disorder:

-- Learn About Bipolar Disorder – The more you know about bipolar disorder, the better chance you have at helping a loved one and understanding their struggles through their perspective.
+- Learn About Bipolar Disorder – The more you know about bipolar disorder, the better chance you have to help a loved one and understand their struggles through their perspective.

 - Encourage Treatment – The best way to help someone with bipolar disorder is by ensuring they get professional help.
 The sooner bipolar treatment begins, the better chance your loved one has at overcoming the condition.

 - Be Patient – While bipolar treatment can be a rewarding process, there’s no denying you and your loved one will experience difficult times.
-In order to ensure they’re receiving the best support, you must follow along with the pace of recovery.
+To ensure they’re receiving the best support, you must follow along with the pace of recovery.

 - Be Compassionate – One of the most difficult challenges with bipolar disorder is it feels like no one around you truly understands.
 By showing assistance and maintaining a sympathetic ear, your loved one is more likely to have the motivation to overcome this condition.